 The American Meteorological Society had awarded Bob with it's "Seal of Approval" for weather forecasting and broadcasting.

-During his tenure as a professional meteorologist, Bob has covered many of the major storms that have struck the northeast including Hurricane Bob in 1991, the Great Winter Storm of '93, and the Blizzard of '96, and the amazing President's Day Blizzard of 2003.
+During his tenure as a professional meteorologist, Bob has covered many of the major storms that have struck the northeast including Hurricane Bob in 1991, the Great Winter Storm of '93, and the Blizzard of '96, the amazing President's Day Blizzard of 2003, Irene and Sandy, as well as the Blizzard of February 2013.

-Bob lives in Simsbury with his wife, Jacqui, their two daughters, Katie and Marleigh and their dog, Brady.
+Bob lives in Simsbury with his wife, Jacqui, their two daughters, Katy and Marleigh and their dog, Atticus.